 Sue Kincade Fay was born and raised in New Hampshire.
 Her father retired as a Captain in the Army and that is why she founded and became Director of the Freedom Drivers 4 Veterans.
 Her personal mission is to help any Veteran, through her board, that needs that hand up.

-Sue was married to husband late husband Tom, she has a daughter Rebecca who is involved with FD4V, and a son who proudly owns a hunting lodge in Northern Maine.
+Sue was married to her late husband Tom, has a daughter Rebecca who is involved with FD4V, and a son who proudly owns a hunting lodge in Northern Maine.
 Sue is also blessed with four grandchildren and five greats, with one more on the way.

 Her career was working with children of all ages.